The Ultimate Glossary of Proofreading and Editing Terms

 • May 20, 2022

 Every new skill brings with it a host of new terminology.
-For disciplines as complex and varied as proofreading and editing, the terminology can sometimes be overwhelming.
+For disciplines as complex and varied as proofreading and editing, that terminology can sometimes be overwhelming.
 But fear not!
-In today’s post, we present to you The Ultimate Glossary of Proofreading and Editing Terms.
+In this blog post, we present to you The Ultimate Glossary of Proofreading and Editing Terms – our guide to the language of the trade.

 Why Is a Proofreading and Editing Glossary Helpful?

-Correct terminology is important in freelance proofreading and editing.
-You need to understand what a client expects when they set out the scope of a project.
-It’s essential to describe your services clearly and accurately.
-Additionally, you need to take on feedback and leave comments with a clear understanding of what is being discussed.
+Using the correct terminology is important in freelance proofreading and editing.
+You need to understand what a client expects when they set out the scope of a project, and you need to be sure they understand what services you are offering.
+Additionally, you need to be able to take on feedback and leave comments with a clear understanding of what is being discussed.

 This doesn’t mean that you have to memorize every single term (though it can’t hurt), but it does mean you need access to a good stock of proofreading and editing terms that you can use to guide your work.